Personalized content doesn’t just feel nice, it also converts better.

 See how we used this idea during the campaign on ProductHunt in the example below.

 When we launched a new version of Getsitecontrol on Product Hunt, we created a targeted popup for the visitors coming from their site.
-Not only was it designed in PH style, but also contained a limited-time discount offer for the “hunters” only.
+Not only was it designed in PH style, but it also contained a limited-time discount offer for the “hunters” only.

 6. Display different messages for visitors on different devices